How Good Corporate Culture Impacts Employee Performance

 READ: How to Build a Positive Work Culture

-According to Gallup, there are many potential reasons why millennials are likely to move out.
-One of the reasons could be their low engagement in the workplace.
-Gallup has found that only 29% of millennials are engaged at work; that is, only about three out of 10 are emotionally and behaviorally connected to their job and company.
-Another 16% of millennials are actively disengaged, meaning they are out to do damage to their company.
-Most millennials (55%) are not engaged, leading all other generations in this category of worker engagement.
+According to Amy Adkins, a business journalist from Gallup, there are several potential reasons why millennials are likely to move out.
+One reason may be their low engagement at work.
+Gallup's research shows that only 29% of millennials are engaged in their job, meaning that only about three out of 10 have a strong emotional and behavioral connection to their job and company.

 The D&V Philippines Difference